-I am a senior lecturer at the Department of Political and Cultural Studies at Swansea University (UK) and Associated Researcher at the Instituto de Ciências Sociais da Universidade de Lisboa (Portugal).
+I am a Professor in Politics at the IE School of International Relations in Madrid (Spain) and Associated Researcher at the Instituto de Ciências Sociais da Universidade de Lisboa (Portugal).
 I received my MA in Public Policy and Management in 2003 from Konstanz University (Germany), Department of Politics and Management and concluded my PhD in 2008 at the same university.
 I have lectured at Konstanz University and at the University of Notre Dame (USA) where I have been a visiting fellow at the Helen Kellogg Institute for International Studies during the academic year 2008-2009.

 My research interests fall into the area of comparative politics and evolve around political parties, political institutions, women representation, ideology and issues of political representation, political preferences, and political behavior.
 I am currently involved in several projects.
 Together with Christian Arnold and David Doyle we examine the positioning of Latin America presidents in their state of the union addresses.
 Furthermore, Mulh(j)er e Poder, examines conditions and implications of women´s political representation with a specific focus on Portugal and Spain, an exciting project that involves Leslie Schwindt-Bayer, Tània Verge, and Ana Espirito-Santo.
 I am also part of a larger network studying the causes and consequences of populism.

 Contact Details: IE School of International Relations Maria de Molina 11 28006 Madrid Spain –